DDMAL/linkedmusic-website/papers.md

 Gillis-Webber, Frances, and C. Maria Keet.
 2022.
 “A Review of Multilingualism in and for Ontologies.” *ArXiv:2210.02807*, Artificial Intelligence, , October, 22. https://doi.org/10.48550/arXiv.2210.02807.

 > The Multilingual Semantic Web has been in focus for over a decade.
 Multilingualism in Linked Data and RDF has shown substantial adoption, but this is unclear for ontologies since the last review 15 years ago.
 One of the design goals for OWL was internationalisation, with the aim that an ontology is usable across languages and cultures.
 Much research to improve on multilingual ontologies has taken place in the meantime, and presumably multilingual linked data could use multilingual ontologies.
 Therefore, this review seeks to (i) elucidate and compare the modelling options for multilingual ontologies, (ii) examine extant ontologies for their multilingualism, and (iii) evaluate ontology editors for their ability to manage a multilingual ontology.

 ***

+Green, Alex, and Dr. K Faith Lawrence.
+2022.
+“The Shock of the New: Testing the Pan-Archival Linked Data Catalogue with Users.”
+In *Proceedings of the Workshops and Doctoral Consortium of the 26th International Conference on Theory and Practice of Digital Libraries*, 7.
+Padua, Italy: CEUR Workshop Proceedings. https://ceur-ws.org/Vol-3246/13_Paper6.pdf.

+> The UK National Archives’ goal is to re-imagine archival practice, pioneer new approaches to description and build a new linked data catalogue.
+The Pan-Archival Catalogue will bring together into one management system descriptions of both physical and digital records from a variety of sources within the organization.
+This report briefly describes the users’ feedback on aspects of the new data model when first shown in the new editorial interface and as part of business pro- cesses.

+***

+Guzman, Allyssa, Albert A Palacios, and Ryan Sullivant.
+2022.
+“White Paper for Enabling and Reusing Multilingual Citizen Contributions in the Archival Record.” https://repositories.lib.utexas.edu/bitstream/handle/2152/116937/White%20Paper%20HAA%20269051%2020.pdf?sequence=3.

+> This project arose from the growing consensus that representation has not been enough to diversify the digital cultural record.
+Rather, as digital humanists, archivists, and librarians have pointed out, representation without the participation of non-Anglophone and minority groups has recreated historical exclusions, which now stem from a lack of technological or multilingual resources that facilitate access and engagement with materials in other languages (Priani Saisó et al. 6; Caswell et al.; Bow and Hepworth; Risam).
+The message in these critiques is resounding: the field needs to promote and support cultural and linguistic diversity.
+Part 1 of this project provided an avenue for non-English literate communities to meaningfully engage and contribute to the Digital Humanities through the interface internationalization and translation of an open source digital scholarship platform–FromThePage.
+Part 2 of this project enhanced FromThePage’s collection management capabilities and exports to facilitate the development of workflows for preserving and reusing collaborative scholarship.

+***